-A variety of selected channels ensure complementarity and effectiveness of communication along the Programme's lifecycle.
-The target audiences are addressed "where they are" and invited to the Programme's channels.
+Selected channels ensure complementarity and effectiveness of communication along the Programme's lifecycle.
+The target audiences are addressed "where they are".
 The selection covers traditional and digital, one-to-many, one-to-few and interactive channels, such as:

-- 1) the Programme and project websites, which include promotional, educational and information publications and a catalogue of funded projects and their achievements; - 2) a selection of social media platforms, such as LinkedIn, Twitter (particularly for potential applicants; project partners; multipliers; decision makers), Facebook, Instagram (particularly for potential applicants; project partners; multipliers) and YouTube (for all target audiences); - 3) other online exchange platforms, such as a digital matchmaking tool; - 4) the online monitoring system; - 5) events, including own events, consultations, other events and EU-wide events; - 6) newsletters; - 7) surveys and other means to collect qualitative feedback; - 8) EU-wide campaigns and events, including those organised in cooperation with other Interreg programmes.
+1) the Programme and project websites, which include promotional, educational and information and a catalogue of funded projects and their achievements;

+2) social media platforms, such as LinkedIn, Twitter (particularly for potential applicants; project partners; multipliers; decision makers), Facebook, Instagram (particularly for potential applicants; project partners; multipliers) and YouTube (for all target audiences);

+3) other online exchange platforms, such as a digital matchmaking tool;

+- 4) online monitoring system; - 5) events: own events, consultations, other and EU-wide events;

+6) newsletters;

+7) surveys and other means to collect qualitative feedback;

+8) EU-wide campaigns, including those organised in cooperation with other Interreg programmes.